wxcctechsummit/wxcclabguides/LabLibrarynew.md

 Check this section for any updates that may require communication throughout the event.

-* 2021-04-28 - Control Hub and Admin Portal lab is on schedule to be completed by this Friday
+* 2021-04-30 - Labs are delayed and expected to be released on Monday

 <!---
 ## Lab Document Links